gdunstone/fast-speedtest-interval/README.md

-# fast-speedtest-interval
+# multi-speedtest
-netflix's fast.com speedtest in a docker container, on an interval
+netflix's fast.com and ookla speedtest.net in a docker container, on an interval